clightning4j/JRPClightning/README.md

 }
 ```

-A complete example of plugin wrote with kotlin is available at the [following link](https://github.com/clightning4j/btcli4j) or a java version
+A complete example of a plugin wrote with kotlin is available at the [following link](https://github.com/clightning4j/btcli4j) or a java version
 it is [available at the following link](https://github.com/clightning4j/lightning-rest).

-Stat to write a plugin with the following templates
+Start to write a plugin with the following templates

 - [Kotlin Template](https://github.com/clightning4j/kotlin-template)

 ## Support
-If you like the library and want to support it, please considerer to donate with the following system
+If you like the library and want to support it, please considerer to donate with the following systems

 - [3BQ8qbn8hLdmBKEjt1Hj1Z6SiDsnjJurfU](bitcoin:3BQ8qbn8hLdmBKEjt1Hj1Z6SiDsnjJurfU)
 - [liberapay.com/vincenzopalazzo](https://liberapay.com/vincenzopalazzo)